dsorokin/aivika-distributed/README.md

 or a set of reports consisting of HTML pages with charts, histograms, links to CSV tables, summary statistics etc.
 Please consult the [AivikaSoft](http://www.aivikasoft.com) website for more details.

-Regarding the speed of simulation, the rough estimation is as follows.
-The distributed simulation module is slower up to 12-30 times in comparison with the sequential aivika [2] simulation library using the equivalent sequential models.
+Regarding the speed of simulation, the recent rough estimation is as follows.
+This estimation may change from version to version.
+For example, in version 1.0 the rollback log was rewritten, which had a significant effect.

-The estimation has dramatically changed after started using another more fast pseudo-random number generator by default, which made the sequential module even more fast.
-The lower estimation in 12 times is likely to correspond to complex models.
-The upper estimation in 30 times will probably correspond to quite simple event-oriented and process-oriented models, where the sequential module can be exceptionally fast.
+The distributed simulation module is slower up to 8-15 times in comparison with the sequential aivika [2] simulation library using the equivalent sequential models.
+The lower estimation in 8 times is likely to correspond to complex models.
+The upper estimation in 15 times will probably correspond to quite simple event-oriented and process-oriented models, where the sequential module can be exceptionally fast.

 Note that you can run up to 7 parallel logical processes on a single 8-core processor computer and run the Time Server process too.
 On a 36-core processor, you can launch up to 35 logical processes simultaneously.